opencog/sensory/README.md

 The proposal here is to "learn by walking aboud".
 A decade ago, the MIT Robotics Lab (and others) demoed randomly-constructed virtual robots that, starting from nothing, learned how to walk, run, climb, jump, navigate obstacles.
+The training here is "learning by doing", rather than "here's a training corpus of digitized humans/animals walking, running, climbing, jumping".
+There's no corpus of moves to emulate;
+there's no single-shot learning of dance-steps from youtube videos.
+The robots stumble around in an environment, until they figure out how things work, how to get stuff done.

-a The proposal here is to do "the same thing", but instead of doing it in some 3D landscape (Gazebo, Stage/Player, Minecraft...) to instead do it in a generic sensori-motor landscape.
+The proposal here is to do "the same thing", but instead of doing it in some 3D landscape (Gazebo, Stage/Player, Minecraft...) to instead do it in a generic sensori-motor landscape.

 Thus, the question becomes: "What is a generic sensori-motor landscape?" and "how does a learning system intoerface to such a thing?"
 This git repo is my best attempt to try to understand these two questions, and to find answers to them.
-Apolgies if the current state is underwhelming.
+Apologies if the current state is underwhelming.

-Ther

 ### Status
 ***Version 0.2.7*** -- Experimental.
 Basic demos actually work.
 Overall